tpturjo/Performance-Review-Web-Application/docs/README.md

 our Kanban/agenda items.
 This regular introspection has been key to our team's overall success and professional development.

 - Performance reviews can be found in the PerformanceReviews.md file.
 Path: docs/PerformanceReviews.md
+# User Stories
+All user stories can be found in the UserStories.md file.
+Path docs/UserStories.md

 # Attribution Table